fg-research/website/docs/_sources/blog/general/posts/electricity-forecasting-chronos.rst.txt

     <p class="blog-post-image-caption">Chronos forecasts from August 2014 to July 2024.</p>

-We find that the Chronos model achieves an RMSE of 0.001443 and a MAE of 0.001105.
+We find that Chronos achieves an RMSE of 0.001443 and a MAE of 0.001105.

 .. code:: python